Double Rainbow (viral video): History

-Aftermath
+Developments

 On July 5, 2010, the Gregory Brothers auto-tuned the video under the name "Double Rainbow Song".
-Their video has since gotten over 39 million views and has become a viral video in itself, almost surpassing the original in number of views.
+Their video has since gotten over 41 million views and has become a viral video in itself, almost surpassing the original in number of views.
 The song was covered by Amanda Palmer, Jimmy Fallon (as Neil Young) and The Axis of Awesome during a live recording of a charity show in the UK.

 In 2011, Vasquez appeared in a commercial for Vodafone New Zealand, parodying the video.

 The video appears as the first scene of the 2013 movie We're the Millers.
-Two years earlier, Bear had appeared in Jennifer Aniston's ad for Smartwater.
+Two years earlier, Vasquez had appeared in Jennifer Aniston's ad for Smartwater.

-On May 9, 2016, Bear appeared on the Slooh.com live broadcast of the Transit of Mercury.
+On May 9, 2016, Vasquez appeared on the Slooh.com live broadcast of the Transit of Mercury.

-This video was featured in 2016 YouTube's April Fool prank and it can be watched with Snoop Dogg in 360 "SnoopaVision".
+This video was featured in YouTube's 2016 April Fool prank and it can be watched with Snoop Dogg in 360 "SnoopaVision".